visforvali/ws297y/alt-grading.md

 - Your writing decisions (form, content, genre) in each piece must enact and/or contribute to the argument
 - You must emulate a craft technique from at least 8 of the texts we read
 - You must modify and incorporate at least 1 piece of writing you produced during *each* of our TTRPG solo journaling games
-- You must write a foreword that explains why writing these pieces like you did was the best way to get your readers to think more deeply about the issue you chose: the decisions you're most proud of, most insecure about, and/or that most need a "in case readers don't get it" explanation.
+- You must write a foreword that explains why writing these pieces like you did was the best way to get your readers to think more deeply about the issue you chose: the decisions you're most proud of, most insecure about, and/or that most need an "in case readers don't get it" explanation.

 # Deadlines & Grace Period 😇